fern-api/fern/CONTRIBUTING.md

 Each generator configures a `seed.yml`.
 For example, the TypeScript generator's configuration lives [here](./seed/ts-sdk/seed.yml).

 Seed also handles running scripts against the generated code to make sure that the generated code compiles and works as intended.
-For example, in the TypeScript generator seed runs `yarn install` and `yarn build` to compile the source code.
+For example, in the TypeScript generator seed runs `pnpm install` and `pnpm build` to compile the source code.

 To build seed, simply run